 St Philip’s Boarding College promotes the education and consumption of a healthy and nutritious diet.
 Our menu endeavours to educate students toward healthier eating practices.
 We believe that healthy eating contributes to healthy living, which leads to better educational outcomes and greater personal and social development.

-View the St Philip's College Boarding Menu - Week 1
+View the St Philip's College Boarding Menu - Winter 2019

 For more information about boarding at St Philip's, please contact the Registrar, Mrs Kim Bateman.

 St Philip's College

 Read about the achievements and happenings within the Girls' Boarding House.

 Click on the links below to view the Boarders' Buzz newsletters.